Partnering with Victoria Police to better respond to family violenceAnna Quinn

 Risk assessments in policing

-To address this, researchers around the world have developed and validated risk assessment tools to help police decide when to refer victims and perpetrators for further support.
+To address this, researchers around the world have developed risk assessment tools to help police decide when to refer victims and perpetrators for further support.
 Until now, we didn’t have one specifically designed for and tested in the Victorian community.

 About the VP-SAFvR research project